surbhi18/personal-website/content/publication/statistical-query-lower-bounds-via-functional-gradients/index.md

   - Equal contribution
 publication: Neural Information Processing Systems
 publication_short: NeurIPS
-abstract: >-
-We give the first statistical-query lower bounds for agnostically learning any non-polynomial activation with respect to Gaussian marginals (e.g., ReLU, sigmoid, sign).
+abstract: "We give the first statistical-query lower bounds for agnostically learning any non-polynomial activation with respect to Gaussian marginals (e.g., ReLU, sigmoid, sign).
 For the specific problem of ReLU regression (equivalently, agnostically learning a ReLU), we show that any